Search

 damircudic/Getty Images

 Two of the most popular retirement savings accounts are the 401(k) and individual retirement account (IRA).
 How do you choose between the two?
-Good news— you don't have to!
+Good news—you don't have to!

 Because they have different structures and rules, it can be confusing to determine where to invest your retirement savings.
 You may wonder, "Can I contribute to a 401(k) and an IRA at the same time?"
-You can own both types of tax-advantaged accounts simultaneously, and, depending on your situation, it could be a savvy move.
+You can own both types of tax-advantaged accounts simultaneously, and, depending on your situation, it could be a smart move.

 Here are some factors to consider about supplementing a 401(k) with an IRA.